Gst Registration for Transporter

 Every person who has a turnover of more than Rs.
 20 lakhs in a financial year is liable for registration.
 This limit gets reduced to Rs.
 10 lakhs in case of special category states.

 However, Notification No. 5/2017-Central Tax dated 19/06/2017 exempts the person who are making supplies of taxable goods or services and total tax on which is liable to be paid on reverse charge by the recipient of such goods or services from taking registration even if the turnover exceeds the exemption limit.

 Therefore if a GTA provides all its services to registered person only then such GTA is not required to take registration even if his turnover exceeds the specified limit of Rs.
 20/10 lakhs.

 Also section 23(2) of CGST Act states that a person who is engaged exclusively in the business of supplying goods and services or both that are not liable to tax or wholly exempt from tax are not required to take registration.
 For Example – A GTA who supplies services only to farmers in respect of agricultural produce is not required to take registration.

-Gst registration for transporter rate of 5% is applicable on GTA but in such case he is not allowed to take input tax credit (ITC) of gst paid on goods and services which are used in supplying such services.
-If he wants to take ITC for GST registration for transporter paid on inputs then he can opt for an option in which he is required to pay GST @ 12% and then take ITC on all inputs.
+GST rate of 5% is applicable on GTA but in such case he is not allowed to take input tax credit (ITC) of gst paid on goods and services which are used in supplying such services.
+If he wants to take ITC of GST paid on inputs then he can opt for an option in which he is required to pay GST @ 12% and then take ITC on all inputs.